dweathers/dweathers.github.io/README.md

 - combinatorics,
 - and the sociology of mathematics.

-In order, those things can be loosely described as
+In order, those things can be very loosely described as
 - arrows between stuff,
 - randomness,
 - counting,